github/docs/content/github/building-a-strong-community/editing-or-deleting-a-team-discussion.md

 ---
 title: Editing or deleting a team discussion
-intro: 'Organization members can edit or delete discussions on a team''s page.
-If you''re an organization member, you can edit or delete the discussion.'
+intro: 'Organization members can edit or delete discussions on a team\'s page.
+If you\'re an organization member, you can edit or delete the discussion.'
 redirect_from:
   - /articles/editing-or-deleting-a-team-discussion
 versions: